How to Stain Hardwood Floors Darker (Without Sanding)?

 Can You Refinish Wood Floors Without Sanding?

-You can refinish wood floors without sanding as long as their surface isn’t defective.
-The purpose of sanding is to help wood stain stick better and remove imperfections off the surface.
+You can refinish wood floors without sanding if the floor isn’t damaged or sealed.
+The purpose of sanding is to help wood stains stick better and remove imperfections off the surface.

-Sanding isn’t needed if the floor doesn’t have top coats (or sealer) that will prevent wood stain from sticking or imperfections (such as holes or bumps).
+Sanding isn’t needed if the floor doesn’t have top coats (or sealer) that prevents wood stain from sticking or imperfections (such as holes or bumps).
 In this case, just clean the boards (with a degreaser) and apply a darker wood stain.

-In summary, you can stain hardwood floors darker without sanding as long as their surface is clean (or smooth) and doesn’t have a topcoat (or sealer) or imperfections.
+In summary, you can stain hardwood floors darker without sanding if their surface is clean (or smooth) and doesn’t have a topcoat (or sealer) or imperfections.

 You can replace sanding by using a store-bought chemical abrasion kit.
 The abrasion kit has everything you need to stain a floor darker without sanding.
 It contains a paste-like product known as a chemical etcher.
 The etcher will abrade the planks and allow the wood stain to penetrate and stick more easily.